0x107a/0x107a.github.io/_posts/2022-05-24-Pure-Lambda-Calculus-and-Combinatory-Logic.md

 ##### Abstraction

 If M is any λ-term and x is any variable, then (λx.
 M) is an λ-term known as an abstraction.
-Another way to phrase this is that it's an unevaluated abstraction.
+Another way to phrase this is that it's an unevaluated anonymous function.
+If we reference the BNF syntax provided near the beginning of the post, we can notice the fact that the function nonterminal represents the syntax for declaring an abstraction.

 ##### Constant Abstractions